Sarem/practice/readme.md

 ```
 ## Usage

 You can add a contact using put command as it told in problem.
-In the requirement didn't mention to update or duplicate check and in api definition in the document that i got was not exist, so it is not support in this application.
-###constraints
+##constraints
 name should not be empty.
 phone number and email should be valid.
 ```http request